Our SEN Support Team

-I have been working here at Oakmeadow for about 7 years now.
-My official job title is Family Inclusion and Safeguarding Lead.
-It is a very busy role with lots of different sides to it, the main objective of the role is to ensure that all the children are able to successfully access the curriculum, the learning and the social activities in our school, enabling children regardless of their ability, gender, race or social standing to reach their full potential.
+I have been working here at Oakmeadow for the past 7 years now.
+My job title is Family Inclusion, Behaviour and Safeguarding Lead.
+As the title suggests, the role is varied and busy and no two days are ever the same.
+The main objective of the role is to ensure that all our children at Oakmeadow are able to successfully access the curriculum, the learning and the social activities; enabling children regardless of their ability, gender, race or social standing to reach their full potential.

-Finally, I support our Senior Leadership team with safeguarding , working closely with them in this area to ensure that we have effective procedures and processes in place to effectively safeguard everyone at Oakmeadow.
+Finally, as Safeguarding Lead , I support our Senior Leadership team with Child Protection and Safeguarding, working closely with them in this area to ensure that we have effective procedures and processes in place to effectively safeguard the children, colleagues and families of Oakmeadow.